seanastricker/grammarly-clone/docs/user-stories.md

 **So that** my players can have a foundation for creating their new characters.

 ### Acceptance Criteria
-- [ ] AI can generate rich character backgrounds with personal history
+- [X] AI can generate rich character backgrounds with personal history
-- [ ] Backgrounds include motivations, goals, and personality traits
+- [X] Backgrounds include motivations, goals, and personality traits
-- [ ] Backgrounds can be tailored to specific D&D classes and races
+- [X] Backgrounds can be tailored to specific D&D classes and races
-- [ ] Generated backgrounds include potential plot hooks for the DM
+- [X] Generated backgrounds include potential plot hooks for the DM
-- [ ] Multiple background options provided for each character concept
-- [ ] Backgrounds integrate well with D&D 5e character creation rules
+- [X] Backgrounds integrate well with D&D 5e character creation rules

 ### Technical Requirements
 - Character background generation templates